radu-matei/radu-matei.github.io/content/blog/aspnet-core-docker-azure.md

 This is basically how the entire process looks like.
 It is not production ready, as it does not have any testing workflow put in place and the application is rather simple.

-Real world scenarions would most certainly involve more containers, so composing and orchestrating containers, as well as testing.
+Real world scenarios would most certainly involve more containers, so composing and orchestrating containers, as well as testing.

 We will try to deal with these aspects in future articles, but for now we created a very simple CI/CD workflow using GitHub, Docker Cloud and an Azure VM.